ryangomberg/ryangomberg/README.md

 Welcome to my webpage!
 I am an Undergraduate Applied/Computational Mathematics Major at UC Irvine, graduating Spring 2025.
 Refer to the above links for my resume and work/projects!

-My current interests have been in Data Science/Machine Learning and Finance!
+My current interests are in Data Science/Machine Learning and Finance!
 I have experience with working and handling projects in a personal and team setting, as well as managing timelines and task coordination.
 I am keen to leverage academic experience and contribute to successful projects in a professional environment.

 #### Technical Skills: R, MATLAB, Python, Excel, LaTeX